 Dealing with aging parents is a balancing act.
 You do not want to appear as “parenting” your parent.
 I feel many times as if I am walking a tight rope.

-Last week, I took MIL to her doctor for a checkup while my husband took his dad for their weekly grocery-shopping trip.
+Last week, I took MIL to her doctor for a checkup.
+My husband took his dad for their weekly grocery-shopping trip.
 She and I took advantage of the opportunity to talk without FIL hearing, and covered a number of topics.

 They did not think to let us know about this until I asked last week.
 So here I am thinking he’s on medication – and he’s not.
 Next step is to try to sneak the pills into him by crushing them up with his other medications without telling him.
 See if he reacts.